smirik/mass-resonances/docs/installation/remote.md

 tested on Digitial Ocean, because Docker Machine has driver for setup Docker on node and it just works.
 You must have at least 3 nodes.
 For setup the cluster will be used Docker Swarm.

-* First node mach will be data server.
+* First node will be data server.
 It will contain database.
 * Second node will be manager of cluster.
 It will pass to nodes tasks, that we will assign to it.
 * Third node will be worker.
 It will take task from cluster manager and process them.